Bucks County Property Taxes, Explained

 Why do Bucks County property tax millage rates look so high?

-Assessment base year.
-Bucks County still assesses homes on 1972 values, so a home's assessed value is a small fraction of what it's worth today.
+The short answer is the assessment base year.
+Bucks County still assesses homes on 1972 values, so a home's assessed value is about 5.6% of what it's worth today.
 Districts and the county levy high millage on those small assessments to fund their budgets.
-The number that actually matters is the effective rate, which is millage multiplied by the county's Common Level Ratio (currently 5.86%), the share of a home's real market value you pay each year.
+The number that matters is the effective rate, which is millage multiplied by the county's Common Level Ratio (currently 5.6%), the share of a home's real market value you pay each year.

 How are Bucks County property taxes calculated?

 Your bill is the sum of three millage rates, county (29.65), your municipality, and your school district, applied to your home's assessed value.
-Because Bucks County assesses on 1972 values, NookLocal converts every rate to an effective percentage of market value using the 2024 Common Level Ratio (5.86%), so you can compare what you'll really pay across towns and districts.
+Because Bucks County assesses on 1972 values, NookLocal converts every rate to an effective percentage of market value using the 2025 Common Level Ratio (5.6%), so you can compare what you'll pay across towns and districts.

 Will my property taxes change when I buy a home in Bucks County?